AriFordsham/GHCWiki/status/may09.md

 - John Dias has continued work on **rewriting GHC's backend**.
 You can find an [overview of the new architecture](commentary/compiler/new-code-gen-pipeline) on the wiki.
 He and Norman and Simon wrote [ Dataflow optimisation made simple](http://research.microsoft.com/~simonpj/papers/c--), a paper about the dataflow optimisation framework that the new back end embodies.
 Needless to say, the act of writing the paper has made us re-design the framework, so at the time of writing it still isn't on GHC's main compilation path.
 But it will be.

 - **Shared Libraries**, are inching ever closer to being completed.
 Duncan Coutts has taken up the reins and is pushing our shared library support towards a fully working state.
-This project is supported by the IHG.
+This project is supported by the Industrial Haskell Group.

 - **Unicode text I/O** support is [ at the testing stage](http://www.haskell.org/pipermail/glasgow-haskell-users/2009-February/016558.html), and should be merged in in time for 6.12.1.